nhhoang96/Semantic_Matching/README.md

-# Semantic Matching And Aggregation Network for Few-shot Intent Detection
+# Dynamic Semantic Matching And Aggregation Network for Few-shot Intent Detection
-This repository provides PyTorch implementation for the paper *Semantic Matching and Aggregation Network for Few-shot Intent Detection*
+This repository provides PyTorch implementation for the paper *Dynamic Semantic Matching and Aggregation Network for Few-shot Intent Detection*

 ## Requirements
 Python 3.6.2 <br />